PetrKryslUCSD/Elfel.jl/docs/src/tutorials/tut_stokes_ht_p2_p1_gen.md

 # Solve the Stokes equation of colliding flow

-Synopsis: Compute the solution of the Stokes equation of incompressible viscous flow for a manufactured problem of colliding flow.
+Synopsis: Compute the solution of the Stokes equation of two-dimensional incompressible viscous flow for a manufactured problem of colliding flow.
 Hood-Taylor triangular elements are used.

-The manufactured-solution colliding flow example from Elman et al 2014.
+The "manufactured" colliding flow example from Elman et al 2014.
 The Hood-Taylor formulation with quadratic triangles for the velocity and continuous pressure on linear triangles.

+The pressure is shown here with contours, and the velocities visualized with arrows at random points.
 ![Pressure and velocity](colliding.png)

 The formulation is the general elasticity-like scheme with